-- Do not engage in anti-social behaviour of any kind - Ensure that members of your household or visitors do not engage in anti-social behaviour of any kind. - Always respect your neighbours' property and their right to peacefully enjoy their home. - Watch out for local residents in your estate and help them in any way you can.
+- Do not engage in anti-social behaviour of any kind. - Ensure that members of your household or visitors do not engage in anti-social behaviour of any kind. - Always respect your neighbours' property and their right to peacefully enjoy their home. - Watch out for local residents in your estate and help them in any way you can.

 College is one of the best times of your life but things can easily go from great to awful if you don't abide by the law.
 A house party that gets out of hand in the early hours of the morning can easily turn into a court appearance!
-To save you from the humiliation and shame, here are some simple dos and don'ts to keep you in check.
+To save you from fines and a potential criminal record, here are some simple dos and don'ts to keep you in check.

-A RTB Determination Order that finds a tenant as acting in a manner that is deemed to be anti-social behaviour may have serious implications for a tenant, as this Determination Order is published on the RTB website and may affect a tenant's future prospects.
-An complaints of a serious anti-social or criminal nature should be reported to the Gardaí in the first instance.
+A Residential Tenancies Board (RTB) Determination Order that finds a tenant as acting in a manner that is deemed to be anti-social behaviour may have serious implications for a tenant, as this Determination Order is published on the RTB website and may affect a tenant's future prospects.
+Any complaints of a serious anti-social or criminal nature should be reported to the Gardaí in the first instance.